Origin story of the Texas law that could upend Roe v. Wade

 Texas’ abortion law S.B.
 8 follows a model first used in Waskom to ban abortion within its boundaries in 2019.
 The novel legal approach used by the city on Texas’ border with Louisiana is one envisioned by a former top lawyer for the state.

-Right to Life East Texas director Mark Lee Dixon, 36, a Southern Baptist minister, championed Waskom’s abortion ban.
+Right to Life East Texas director Mark Lee Dickson, 36, a Southern Baptist minister, championed Waskom’s abortion ban.
 Through his state senator, Bryan Hughes, he met Jonathan F. Mitchell, a former top lawyer for the state of Texas.
-Mitchell became his attorney and advised him on crafting the ordinance, Dixon said in an interview.
+Mitchell became his attorney and advised him on crafting the ordinance, Dickson said in an interview.

 The ordinance shields Waskom from lawsuits by saying city officials can’t enforce the abortion ban.
 Instead, private citizens can sue anyone who performs an abortion in the city or assists someone in obtaining one.
 The law was largely symbolic, however, because the city did not have a clinic performing abortions.